Blind Date (British game show): Revival

 A planned Irish revival of the format, hosted by Lucy Kennedy on TV3, was dropped by the broadcaster in June 2015.
 It was later picked up with comedian Al Porter announced as the host in May 2017.

 In February 2017, it was announced that Blind Date would be returning but would now be aired on Channel 5 fourteen years after being cancelled.
-On 16 March 2017, Paul O'Grady was announced as the show's new presenter who replaced Cilla Black since her death in August 2015 and Melanie Sykes provides the voiceover.
+Media outlets reported that a number of potential hosts were being considered, these included Olly Murs, Vicky Pattison, Georgia May Foote and Helen Flanagan.
+Norton, Kylie Minogue, Catherine Tyldesley, Emma Willis, Rylan Clark, McCall and Leigh Francis were also named as possible choices in the media.
+Later that month, it was reported that Holly Willoughby had ruled herself out as she was contracted to ITV.
+On 16 March, Paul O'Grady was announced as the show's new presenter.
+In April, Melanie Sykes was confirmed to provide the voiceover.
 The revived series began on 17 June 2017 and received mainly positive reviews.
 Unlike the original version, the revival features both mixed and same-sex couplings.
 This version ran for four series until June 2019.
 Viewing figures were initially positive, with a peak of 2 million viewers tuning in for the premiere episode; however, in the fourth series had fallen to below a million.
 In March 2020, it was reportedly axed by the network.

-On 30 June 2025, it was announced that the show would once again be revived for Disney+ as part of a slate of unscripted UK commissions from the streamer, with Stellify Media and SO Television set as co-producers as with the previous revival.
+In April 2024, during a BBC Radio 4 interview, Hungry Bear Media's co-founder and managing director Dan Baldwin suggested that the format could return on the BBC with Claudia Winkleman as host.
+On 30 June 2025, it was announced that the show would once again be revived but this time for Disney+ as part of a slate of unscripted UK commissions from the streamer, with Stellify Media and SO Television set as co-producers as with the previous revival.
+At the end of 2025, it was reported that Emily Atack would host the new series.
+However, in August 2026, it was confirmed by Disney that Maura Higgins would host the reimagined series in 2027.
+After being paired, the couples will spend the whole summer together in one permanent location, with new possible partners arriving on a regular basis.
+Filming is expected to take place in Mexico.